AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Examples/Turbines/add-example-turbine.md

 title: Add Custom Turbine
 ---

 You can upload a turbine to Amun providing an Excel workbook with required information.
-You can get a template for the workbook from [Amun](https://eos.auroraer.com/dragonfly/amun) in turbine section of New Valuation form.
+You can get a template for the workbook from [Amun](https://eos.auroraer.com/dragonfly/amun) in the Turbine section of a New Valuation form.

 ```python
 import requests